 Along with the top-notch soundtrack are audio queues and sound effects that feel unique in their own right.
 Every action has their own distinct flair, so much that if you’ve played the game for dozens upon dozens of hours, you will be able to recognize abilities being used just by hearing them being performed.
 From each slice of a Samurai’s blade to a Black Mages fire magic you will get a true sense of identity from each job in the game.

 Perhaps the games strongest point in 2019 is the story.
 NPCs no longer represent vessels whose sole purpose is to shuffle player from each objective, rather, each central character has been developed well enough to star in their own mainline Final Fantasy title.
-Final Fantasy XIV isn’t just a good story by MMO standard it stands as a worthy addition to the mainline Final Fantasy games.
+Final Fantasy XIV (even in 2019) isn’t just a good story by MMO standard it stands as a worthy addition to the mainline Final Fantasy games.
 Hardcore fans of the series will surely miss out on a well-crafted tale if they ignore this title.
 Especially with recent canonical addition of other Final Fantasy’s being added into the game.
 I don’t want to spoil too much here, which is why I’m being vague, but if you play FFXIV I highly recommend not skipping the cut-scenes.

 The driving force of any modern MMO is its game-play and it’s clear the developers of FFXIV understood this.
 What started out as an MMO that didn’t go great lengths to changing the inherent formula of the genre evolved into a game that isn’t afraid to add content only appealing to certain players.
 Outside of crafting, gathering, and combat players can experience activities such as Triple Triad and Chocobo racing.
 These activities are deep in their own right, making strong cases to be standalone mobile titles.
 That’s how good the additional activities have become.